chrisburr/release/README.md

 ## Versioning and Deprecation Policy

 This action follows [CalVer](https://calver.org/) with the format `YYYY.MM.DD`.
+Version tags are preceded by the letter `v`.
 The action's behavior, inputs, and outputs have a 60-day deprecation policy.